Skip to main content

 number: 4567

-(Note - Please change the ingress-name and environment-name values in the above example, you can get the environment-name value from your namespace label “cloud-platform.justice.gov.uk/environment-name”.
-The colour should be green for ingress in EKS live cluster)
+Note - Please change the ingress-name and environment-name values in the above example.
+You can get the environment-name value from your namespace label “cloud-platform.justice.gov.uk/environment-name”.
+The colour should be green for ingress in EKS live cluster

-Use platform-level error page
+Use the platform-level error page

 Example Ingress file to use platform-level error page for custom-http-errors: “502,503,504”.
 All other errors except 502,503,504 will be served from the application error page.